 The College maintains a Choir that was established by the Founder as part of the original Statutes.
-It sings seven services each week during Full Term, as well as additional concerts and services both within and outside the College.
+It sings eight services each week during Full Term, in addition to performing at a number of other events, including the annual May Morning ceremony.
 It consists of 16 boy Choristers (educated at Magdalen College School) and 12 Academical Clerks, who are normally junior members of the College.

 The majority of Academical Clerks are appointed by the Tutorial Board at the time of their admission to the College as a result of the special auditions for Choral Awards, and successful performance in the academic Admissions process.
 Some are appointed when in residence; occasionally, there are additional Clerks who are junior members of other Colleges or Stipendiary Clerks who are appointed to one-year contracts by the Informator Choristarum and paid a monthly stipend.
+Academical Clerks are entitled to wear the Scholar's gown.

 The appointment of all Academical Clerks is reviewed by the Chapel and Choir Committee annually, but Clerks normally hold office for three years.
-Clerks normally reside in College accommodation and receive a stipend that consists of two elements, the value of a College award (currently £420) and an allowance (reviewed annually) for residence out of Full Term.
+Clerks normally reside in College accommodation and receive a stipend that consists of two elements, the value of a College award (currently £500) and an allowance (reviewed annually) for residence out of Full Term.
 The College meets the cost of approved singing tuition.
 All Academical Clerks have a piano or clavinova in their rooms and headphones are available for use with electric instruments.

 The Choir is directed by the Organist and Informator Choristarum, who is also a Fellow and Tutor in Music.
-He is normally aided by an Assistant Organist (who also acts as Tutor to the Choristers at Magdalen College School) and an Organ Scholar.
+He is normally aided by an Assistant Organist (who also acts as Tutor to the Choristers at Magdalen College School) and one or two Organ Scholars.

 Organ Scholars are auditioned and examined before the beginning of Michaelmas Term.
 Each normally holds the scholarship for three years, but this is subject to annual review by the Chapel and Choir Committee.
 Organ Scholars are required to be in residence for substantial periods outside Full Term.
-They normally reside in College and receive a stipend which consists of two elements, the value of a College award (£420) and an allowance for residence out of Full Term (reviewed annually).
+They normally reside in College and receive a stipend which consists of two elements, the value of a College award (£500) and an allowance for residence out of Full Term (reviewed annually).
 The College meets the cost of approved organ tuition.